jeffbski/redux-logic/docs/api.md

 // dynamically add logic later at runtime, keeping logic state
-// new logic should be unique and not refs to previous logic logicMiddleware.addLogic(arrNewLogic);
+// new logic should be unique and not refs to previous logic
+// it will be added to the end of the existing chain logicMiddleware.addLogic(arrNewLogic);

+// dynamically add new logic later at runtime, keeping logic state
+// only adds logic that it doesn't already have, so it is safe to
+// use with split route bundles loading logic on the fly.
+// New logic is added to the end of the existing chain. logicMiddleware.mergeNewLogic(arrMergeLogic);

 // replacing logic, logic state is reset but in-flight logic
 // should still complete properly